Mark A Tullos Jr.

-Mark A Tullos Jr. (born January 19, 1961 in Baton Rouge, Louisiana) is an American museum director, who is the President and CEO of the Mississippi Arts and Entertainment Experience in Meridian, Mississippi.
+Mark A Tullos Jr. (born January 19, 1961, in Baton Rouge, Louisiana) is an American museum director, who is the Director of the LSU Museum of Art in Baton Rouge, Louisiana He was formerly the founding President and CEO of the Mississippi Arts and Entertainment Experience in Meridian, Mississippi.
 He has been the Assistant Secretary for the Louisiana Office of State Museum, Director of the Louisiana State Museum in New Orleans, Louisiana.

 Education

 Tullos received a degree in visual arts from Louisiana State University.
 He attended graduate school at Stephen F. Austin University and also participated in Getty Leadership Institute at Claremont Graduate University.
 Tullos served as a member of the advisory board for the Museum Loan Network at Massachusetts Institute of Technology, the honors committee of the American Alliance of Museums (AAM), a panelist for the National Museum Service Board, and a peer reviewer for AAM, Institute of Museum and Library Services, and the state arts commissions of Louisiana, Mississippi, Texas and Florida.

 Early career

 Tullos was also executive director for the Paul and Lulu Hilliard University Art Museum at the University of Louisiana at Lafayette from 2004 to 2012.
 Previously, he held director posts at the Armory Art Center, West Palm Beach, Florida; the Alexandria Museum of Art, Alexandria, Louisiana; Walter Anderson Museum of Art, Ocean Springs, Mississippi and the Museum of East Texas, Lufkin.
-In 1995, he was the recipient of the Nancy Hanks Memorial Award for Professional Excellence given by the American Alliance of Museums, Washington, DC.
+In 1995, he was the recipient of the Nancy Hanks Memorial Award for Professional Excellence given by the American Alliance of Museums, Washington, D.C.